dramthen/loowiki/content/Legends of Old Wiki/Classes/Rogue.md

 		- Endurance:
 		- Effect: Deals increased damage and additional instant Poison damage
 		- Requirement?: Only after a successful Backstab
+	- Annihilation
+		- Endurance:
+		- Effect: Deals increased damage as Pure damage, which ignores all resistances and armor
+		- Requirement?: Only after a successful Perforation

 + Toxicology
 	+ Poison Weapon